EasonLiaw/retail_price_prediction/README.md

 1. Download and extract the zip file from this github repository into your local machine system.
 <img src="https://user-images.githubusercontent.com/34255556/176189931-0fb31aab-d5ab-4326-bd62-7c5327f709fa.png" width="600" height="300">

 2. Empty the files stored inside Training_Logs and Prediction_Logs folder.

+3. Open pgAdmin 4 in your local machine system and create a new database name of your choice with the following syntax: <b>CREATE DATABASE db_name;</b>
+- Note that you will need to install PostgreSQL first if not available in your local system: https://www.postgresql.org/download/
+- After installing PostgreSQL, download pgAdmin4 for a better GUI when interacting with PostgreSQL database: https://www.pgadmin.org/download/

-3. Add an additional Python file named as DBConnectionSetup.py that contains the following Python code structure:
+4. Add an additional Python file named as DBConnectionSetup.py that contains the following Python code structure:
 ```
 logins = {"host": <host_name>,
           "user": <user_name>,